aryandharwa/AIA-Pump/README.md

 ### Anti-Rug Pull Mechanisms

-One of the most significant features of this platform is its robust anti-rug pull mechanisms, making it the first truly unruggable meme token launchpad on the Neo ecosystem.
+One of the most significant features of this platform is its robust anti-rug pull mechanisms, making it the first truly unruggable meme token launchpad on the AIA ecosystem.
 Here's why:

 - **Smart Contract-Controlled Liquidity**
 The platform's smart contracts, particularly the `TokenFactoryv2`, manage the liquidity pool for each token.
 This prevents creators from arbitrarily removing liquidity, a common method used in rug pulls.